 Goalkeepers regularly grasped at thin air as Robert’s raspers found their way into the top corners, the Frenchman a vital component of the best Newcastle sides since the turn of the millennium.

 Laurent Robert scored two of the best goals you'll ever see… In the same game! 😍🇫🇷 pic.twitter.com/bNS8wz0i71

 — Newcastle United FC (@NUFC) December 13, 2020

-Few can forget his brilliant brace against Tottenham or a sensational set-piece beyond Fabien Barthez against Manchester United, Newcastle’s long-suffering supporters taking Robert to their hearts given his box-office appeal when lining up a shooting chance.
+Few can forget his brilliant brace against Tottenham or a sensational set-piece beyond Fabien Barthez against Manchester United.
+Newcastle’s long-suffering supporters took Robert to their hearts given his box-office appeal when lining up a shooting chance.